10 Common Myths About Naturopathic MedicineKnow how to tell the difference between naturopathic medicine fact and fiction.

 Myth #3: Naturopathic doctors are anti-drug/anti-pharmaceuticals.

 Naturopathic doctors are not anti-drug/anti-pharmaceuticals.
 The ND curriculum includes the study of pharmaceuticals as well as the biochemical pathways and mechanisms of actions, indications, and adverse effects of drugs.
-As an addendum to conventional pharmacology, NDs study the intersection and efficacy of conventional medications with supplements and herbs.
+As an addendum to conventional pharmacology, NDs study the intersection and efficacy of conventional medications with supplements and herbs and drug/herb, drug/nutrient interactions.
 It is the job of a naturopathic doctor to treat the individual, meet them where they are, and work as part of the health care team for the best interest of their patient.
 Prescription medications can be part of this process.

 Myth #4: Naturopaths and naturopathic doctors are the same.